Scanning Lecture Notes – Separating Colors

 Conclusions

-This sums up several days (I got into it more than I expected. of experimenting with various methods.
+This sums up several days of experimenting with various methods, more than I expected to get into it.
 The images below should give you a general idea of how each method mentioned fares.
 I’ve also tried many variations and other methods, but the results weren’t interesting enough to report.

-If you’re using a black ink, I think the last method fairs the best.
-It also preformed pretty well on the non-black ink.
-However, if you used a non-black ink, but you know that you don’t have skippings and bleedings to fix, I would go with the two color quantization.
+If you’re using black ink, I think the last method fares the best.
+It also performed pretty well on the non-black ink.
+However, if you used non-black ink, but you know that you don’t have skipping and bleeding to fix, I would go with the two-color quantization.

-If you know of other methods to preform this task, don’t hesitate to comment, as I would be interested to read.
+If you know of other methods to perform this task, don’t hesitate to comment, as I would be interested to read.

 Leave a Reply